 If you’re thinking about selling your house in the 41001 41005 41006 41007 41011 41014 41015 41016 41017 41018 41030 41033 41042 41048 41051 41059 41063 41071 41073 41074 41075 41076 41080 41085 41091 41092 41094 zip code (or anywhere in Kentucky, one of the first things you’ll think about is selling price.
 How much should you sell the house for?
 But there’s one question you should understand first, and that is: How important is the asking price when selling a house in Northern Kentucky Kentucky?
 In this blog post, we’ll answer this question to help equip you when you sell your house…

 When you want to sell your house, you set an asking price.
 Of course, most people know that this is rarely the selling price – so why set an asking price at all?
-Just how important is the asking price when selling a house in Greater Cincinnati and Northern Kentucky ?
+Just how important is the asking price when selling a house in Northern Kentucky Kentucky?